nishtha53/Javascript-documentation/docs/JavaScript - DOM/Html DOM element classlist.md

 **12) values()**

-- Returns an Iterator with the values in the list
+- Returns an Iterator with the values in the list.